-I apply paint and ink to a paper, canvas or wooden surface and then move the wet paint around quickly with a variety of tools such as sprays, spatulas, rollers, and sticks to create a decorative background.
-Pencil or ink are then used for drawing shapes and forms, and I then add layers of hand-decorated and printed collage papers, thread, fabric, stitching or interesting text to create colour, pattern, and texture.
-In the colder winter months, I make merino wool felt embellished with machine-embroidery, tweeds and vintage fabrics, buttons and beads for small gifts and pictures.
+I apply paint and ink to canvas, paper or wood and move the wet paint around quickly with a variety of tools such as spatulas, rollers, sticks or anything else to hand to create a decorative background, drawing shapes and forms with ink or pencil.
+I add more layers of paint along with hand-decorated and printed collage papers, and sometimes threads, fabrics, stitching or text to explore the seasonal colour contrasts and harmonies, patterns, textures in nature.
+I try to use fresh flowers either from my garden or from local flower growers, and also take a lot of photos and draw out ideas, compositions and colour combinations in sketchbooks.
+I still love to make fabrics, so in the colder winter months when fresh flowers are limited, I make merino wool felt embellished with embroidery, tweeds, vintage silks or cottons, buttons and beads for small brooches and gifts.

 I run small workshops in my rural garage studio on the Hampshire Surrey borders, exhibit locally, take part in Open Studio events and in 2019 I was delighted to be shortlisted for Surrey Artist of the Year.

 Please get in touch if you would like any more information.